KlausMu/esp32-co2monitor/README.md

 Inspired by the video <a href="https://www.youtube.com/watch?v=joAkJ9QA2bw">#250 Universal Power Source (UPS) for only 2$.
 Is this possible?
 (Raspberry Pi, Arduino, ESP32)</a> from Andreas Spiess, I used a smart and versatile power source with a single 18650 LiIon battery.
 The board can both deliver 5 V and 3.3 V and can charge the battery.
 Perfect.
 (Drawbacks of the board are stated in the video).<br>
 <a href="https://github.com/KlausMu/esp32-co2monitor/raw/main/images/battery-board.png"><img src="https://github.com/KlausMu/esp32-co2monitor/raw/main/images/battery-board.png" width="300"></a>

+With TFT turned off, one 18650 can power the device for about 15h, with TFT turned on about 8h.
+Both with WiFi enabled.
+I didn't test it with WiFi disabled.

 ### Voltage monitoring
 Knowing the state of the battery is always helpful.
 Since the ESP32 cannot directly measure up to 4.2 V, a simple voltage divider is used.
 Additionally, I used a filter capacitor, but probably it works without it.